roff(7) — Linux manual page

 Registers store numerical values, including measurements.
 The

-appended to numeric expressions to clarify their meaning when
+to numeric expressions to clarify their meaning when stored or

-(a non-negative number).
-Four styles are available on all
+non-negative number).
+Four styles are available on all devices.

-upright typeface with a heavier weight.
-I is italic, a face that
+typeface with a heavier weight.
+I is italic, a face that is

-of the foregoing style variations.
-Typesetting devices group
+the foregoing style variations.
+Typesetting devices group these

-these four styles into families of text fonts; they also
+four styles into families of text fonts; they also typically offer

-typically offer one or more special fonts that provide unstyled
+one or more special fonts that provide unstyled glyphs; see

 groff supports named colors for glyph rendering and drawing of